hamzahjamad/headhunters/readme.md

 ## About HeadHunters

-Headhunters is a local Tshirt brand in Sabah known as Headhunter Clothing, while this is a simple webapp to manage the orders.
+Headhunters is a local Tshirt brand in Sabah known as Headhunter Clothing, meanwhile this is a simple webapp to manage the orders.
 This webapp are build on top Laravel framework.

 ## Setting Up